parkr/Nikon-vs.-Canon/README.md

 1. Allow Ruby to interact with MySQL server directly.
 2. Combine fetch, convert and insert into database into one command.
+3. Add metadata to photos (grab from Flickr) and display photos of a similar tag when comparing

 ### License